 Matthews Heritage Museum, 232 North Trade Street, Matthews, offers free admission the first Saturday of the month.
-Read on to learn about Matthews Heritage Museum’s free day, and its new temporary exhibit, Widgets and Thing-a-ma-Jigs, Part Three: An Exhibit of the Mostly Forgotten.
+Read on to learn about Matthews Heritage Museum’s free day, and its new temporary exhibit, Tank Town: A Good Place to Live.

 On the first Saturday of every month you can visit the Matthews Heritage Museum, 232 North Trade Street in Matthews, for free.
 On other days admission is just $4 for adults and $2 for ages 11-17.
 Kids 10 and under are free.
 The museum is open Thursday, Friday and Saturday, from 10 a.m. to 4:30 p.m.

 Matthews Heritage Museum is a Blue Star Museum.
 Active duty military personnel, including National Guard and Reserve, and their families, get free admission from Memorial Day through Labor Day 2018.
 Read more about the Blue Star Museum program.